-Daniel Lo graduated from the LLB for Graduates programme in 2009 and now works for international law firm Walkers.
+Daniel Lo graduated from the LLB for Graduates programme in 2009 and now works for international Swiss bank UBS.
 We asked him about his time at Birmingham and his career to date.

 "I have often let the pursuit of the road less taken dictate my career choices, possibly because of my natural inclination to try new things, but also perhaps the challenge of it all excites me.
 I am currently in Singapore and am an associate director and legal counsel at UBS Asset Management.
-I am called to the bar in the provinces of Ontario and Alberta in Canada, England and Wales, and the British Virgin Islands.
+I am called to the bar in the provinces of Alberta and Ontario in Canada, England and Wales, and the British Virgin Islands.
 Prior to UBS, I practiced in Singapore as an associate in the investment funds and corporate group at Walkers, an international offshore law firm.
-I had also spent time as an in-house counsel for a private equity firm in Hong Kong, and previous to that I completed my articling training (similar to a training contract) and practiced as an associate in the energy transactions group at Dentons, an international law firm.
+I had also spent time as an in-house counsel for a private equity firm in Hong Kong, and had completed my articling training (similar to a training contract) and practiced in Canada as an associate in the energy transactions group at Dentons, an international law firm.

 "Since my time after law school, I have jumped back to Canada, transitioned to Asia through a stint in Hong Kong and finally settled in Singapore.
 All of this was not easy, and was a by-product of a lot of additional education by way of a Canadian LLM degree, a ton of bar exams, and the willingness to adapt to new and uncomfortable environments.
 A lot of the time, I had to rely on blind determination in hopes of getting through each stage of my career, from undergoing conversion exams to convert my English law degree back to Canada; competing for very limited Canadian articling positions; transitioning to an in-house position in Hong Kong as a junior lawyer; and finally having to learn the laws of the Cayman Islands and the BVI as I make my way into an offshore private practice in Singapore.
 Has it been hard?
 Definitely.
 Although am I having fun?
 Without a doubt.